-The Outdoor Services Department consists of 11 full-time employees supported by student staff and supervised by Rob McGann.
+The Outdoor Services Department is supervised by Rob McGann.
 Our Outdoor Services crew is always working on projects that will beautify our growing campus.
 They maintain the grounds of campus which includes tree pruning, turf maintenance, litter control, flower beds, outdoor trash cans and ashtrays, snow removal, irrigation maintenance, sign repair, landscape design.

 Outdoor Services Provided: